Welcome to the Australian Intellectual Property Report 2017

-Australians filing overseas: IP centers are granted on a national basis, so to acquire centers in other countries, Australian inventors need to file abroad.
+Australians filing overseas: IP centres are granted on a national basis, so to acquire centres in other countries, Australian inventors need to file abroad.
 As a result, Australian residents file more patent applications overseas than they do domestically.

 The latest data from the World Intellectual Property Organization (WIPO), which is available until 2015, shows a decline of nine per cent in applications from Australians filing in overseas jurisdictions from 2014 to 2015, with a total of 8562 applications filed in 2015.

 As in 2015, the US was the most popular destination for Australians filing abroad, accounting for 43 per cent of applications.
 This was followed by filings with the European Patent Office (EPO) at 10 per cent and China at seven per cent.

 Applications from Australians for New Zealand patents fell sharply in 2015, representing six per cent of overseas applications in 2015, compared with nine per cent in 2014.
 Similar to the phenomenon experienced in Australia in 2013-14, legislative changes in New Zealand brought about by the Patents Act 2013 (NZ) resulted in an increase in total filings in New Zealand in 2014 and a subsequent decline in 2015.

 Of the 8562 applications filed by Australians overseas, 33 per cent were directly filed with overseas patent offices while 67 per cent used the PCT route, which allows a single application to be filed in multiple countries.
 This level of usage of the PCT route is similar to that observed over the last 10 years.